PojavLauncherTeam/PojavLauncher/README.md

 # PojavLauncher
-A Minecraft: Java Edition launcher for Android based from Boardwalk.
-Support up-to Minecraft 1.11
+A Minecraft: Java Edition launcher for Android and iOS based from Boardwalk.
+Supports up-to Minecraft 1.18

 # gh-pages
-This is the branch for saving html.
+This is the branch for the launcher's changelog page, and translated changelog files used in the launcher.